fog/fog-vsphere/README.md

 [![Test Coverage][coverage-image]][coverage-url]
 [![Code Climate][climate-image]][climate-url]

-The VMware vSphere® provider allows you to use the abstractions of the Fog cloud services library to communicate with VMware vSphere®.
+The VMware vSphere® provider allows you to use the abstractions of the Fog cloud services library to communicate with vSphere.

 ## Installation